A teacher presents to a class.

 INTERNATIONAL CITIZEN:

-Each student takes the opportunity to reflect on his or her own background, values, goals and achievements in the context of the diverse community of Manhattanville, taking special advantage of the wide range of applied liberal learning experiences the College has to offer.
+Each student takes the opportunity to reflect on his or her own background, values, goals and achievements in the context of the diverse community of Manhattanville, taking special advantage of the wide range of applied liberal learning experiences the university has to offer.
 The INTERNATIONAL CITIZEN is able to establish connections with others and recognize his or her responsibilities to the broader community.
 Requirements:

 • Global Systems and Civilizations: